 Remember, you have the right to be told about both types of abortion procedures by the healthcare provider counselling you.
 The healthcare provider will often recommend the best method, but you need to be comfortable with the method before going ahead with the abortion.

 Abortion by pills (medical abortion)

 Medical abortion is when you only take pills (tablets) to have an abortion.
 You take two types of pills orally (by mouth).
 The first pill you take is called mifepristone.
 It stops the embryo from growing.
 It also starts the abortion process by making the cervix widen.
-The cervix is a ring of muscle at the top of the vaginal passage, sort of like a ‘doorway’ into the uterus or womb.
+The cervix is a ring of muscle leading up to the uterus (womb).
 The second pill is called misoprostol.
 You take it the next day after the first pill.
-This second pill causes the uterus/womb to contract and push out what is in it.
+This second pill causes the uterus to contract and push out what is in it.
 Your healthcare provider will tell you exactly when to take the misoprostol.

 A follow-up appointment is booked a week or two after a medical abortion to make sure that the abortion was successful.
 If the abortion was not 100% successful (not everything came out), then a surgical abortion will need to be done.